rigoudyg/climaf/doc/scripts.rst

 -  (TBC) every NetCDF meta-data in input data must be reproduced in output data, except those which becomes irrelevant

-A more comprehensive script interfacing example
+More script interfacing examples
 -------------------------------------------------

-While a basic script interfacing example show in `basic_script_example`_, we here address most features of the interface syntax in a more complex case
+While a basic script interfacing example show in :ref:`basic_script_example`, module :download:`standard_operators.py <../climaf/standard_operators.py>` includes the actual, commented declarations of all standard operators defined in current CLiMAF version.

-TBD ...

 Syntax for interfacing a Python function
 -----------------------------------------